PsuAstro416/Spring2025/tips/labs/starting.md

 - Most labs will contain one or more Pluto notebooks (their file names will end in .jl).
 To open one in Pluto,
    + Click the Pluto tile.
 A new tab will open in your browser for the Pluto session.
    + In the box labeled "Open from file" or "Open a notebook" (depending on Pluto version), type the path to the directory containing the repo, a forward slash and the name of the first notebook (e.g., 'lab1-yourgithubid/ex1.jl').
 Tab completion is often helpful.
+   + Click "Run notebook code" in the upper right.
 - Do your work in the notebook.
 - When you're done with a notebook, make sure it is saved (Ctrl+S) and close the tab.

 ---
 ## Commit your changes
 Ideally, you'd commit small changes as you go.
-At a minimum, make sure that you [commit your changes](../commit) each time you are wrapping up a coding session or about to take a break.
+I'd strongly suggest that you [commit your changes](../commit) each time you are wrapping up a coding session or about to take a break.
+At a minimum, [commit your changes](../commit) before submitting your assignment.